kuang-j-wei/neetcode/notes/dsa-beginners.md

 * We first save the minimum value because that needs to be returned later
 * Then we swap with the root value, so structure property is satisfied
 * Then we bubble down and swap with the smallest of its two direct children

+## Heapify
+* $O(n)$ time complexity
+* It turns a regular array into a heap
+* It works by first going to the first node that doesn't have any children
+* Then we check whether the current node is smaller than the two children
+  * If it is smaller, move up
+* If it is not smaller, then we exchange with the smallest of the two children, then bubble down again to again make sure the subtree still satisfies the heap ordering property